The Man from Snowy River (1982 film)

-The Man from Snowy River is a 1982 Australian Western drama film based on the Banjo Paterson poem "The Man from Snowy River".
-The film had a cast including Kirk Douglas in a dual role as the brothers Harrison (a character who appeared frequently in Paterson's poems) and Spur, Jack Thompson as Clancy, Tom Burlinson as Jim Craig, Sigrid Thornton as Harrison's daughter Jessica, Terence Donovan as Jim's father Henry Craig, and Chris Haywood as Curly.
-Both Burlinson and Thornton later reprised their roles in the 1988 sequel, The Man from Snowy River II (the film's original Australian title).
-The 1988 sequel film was later released in the United States by Walt Disney Pictures under the title Return to Snowy River and in the United Kingdom under the title The Untamed.
+The Man from Snowy River is a 1982 Australian Western drama film based on the Banjo Paterson poem "The Man from Snowy River."
+The film stars Kirk Douglas in dual roles as the brothers Harrison (a character who appeared frequently in Paterson's poems) and Spur, Jack Thompson as Clancy, Tom Burlinson as Jim Craig, Sigrid Thornton as Harrison's daughter Jessica, Terence Donovan as Jim's father, Henry Craig, and Chris Haywood as Curly.
+Both Burlinson and Thornton later reprised their roles in the 1988 sequel, The Man from Snowy River II, which was distributed by Walt Disney Pictures.

 Plot

 When Jim Craig and his father Henry are discussing their finances, a herd of wild horses called the Brumby mob passes by, and Henry wants to shoot the black stallion leader, but Jim convinces his father to capture and sell them.
 Jim and Henry are making a yard to trap the mob when they reappear and trample through the area.
 In the mayhem, the Craigs' horse runs off with the mob and Henry is accidentally killed.
 Before Jim can inherit the station, a group of mountain men tell him that he must first earn the right – and to do so he must go to the lowlands and work.
-Jim and his father's old friend, Spur, a one-legged miner, gives Jim a horse.
-Jim then gets a job on a station owned by Harrison, Spur's brother, on a recommendation by Harrison's friend, Andrew Patterson (a character based on the poet A. B. (Banjo) Patterson).
+Henry's old friend, Spur, a one-legged miner, gives Jim a horse.
+Jim then gets a job at a station owned by Harrison, Spur's brother, on a recommendation by Harrison's friend, Andrew Patterson (a character based on the poet A. B. (Banjo) Paterson).
 Meanwhile, Clancy appears at Spur's mine and the two discuss their pasts and futures.
 Clancy goes to Harrison's station to lead a cattle muster.
 At dinner, Harrison tells Clancy that "he has no brother" when referring to Spur.

 Harrison organises a round-up of his cattle, but Jim is not allowed to go.
 While the others are gone, Harrison's daughter Jessica asks Jim to help her break in a prize colt.
 The mob appears again, and Jim unsuccessfully gives chase to the valuable horse.
 When Harrison returns, he sends Jim to bring back 20 strays.
 Later, Harrison learns of Jim's actions and tells Jessica that Jim will be fired and that she will be sent to a women's college.
 Impulsively, she rides off into the mountains where she is caught in a storm.